-Acacia Bark is an ancient treatment used mainly for digestive disorders and diarrhea.
-It is an astringent that is rich in tannic acid, and recent research has discovered that an extract from this highly astringent herb may block the body’s pain triggers.
+Acacia herb is an ancient treatment used mainly for digestive disorders and diarrhea.
+It is an astringent that is rich in tannic acid.
+Recent research has discovered that an extract from this highly astringent acacia herb may block the body’s pain triggers.

 Acacia Bark History

-When used mainly in the form of a decoction, Acacia Bark is well known for its treatment of diarrhea and digestive ailments, and the decoction is used as an astringent, mouthwash and lotion.
-Acacia Bark has also been used in the treatment of dysentery.
+When used mainly in the form of a decoction, the Acacia herb is well known for its treatment of diarrhea and digestive ailments, and the decoction is used as an astringent, mouthwash, and lotion.
+The Acacia Bark has also been used in the treatment of dysentery.

 There are current reports claiming that Acacia Bark extract appears to block the body’s pain trigger mechanisms.